fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Remove-AzureRmVirtualNetworkGatewayDefaultSite.md

 ## DESCRIPTION
 The **Remove-AzureRmVirtualNetworkGatewayDefaultSite** cmdlet removes the forced tunneling default site from a virtual network gateway.
-Forced tunneling provides a way for you to redirect Internet-bound traffic from azure_2 virtual machines to your on-premises network; this enables you to inspect and audit traffic before releasing it.
+Forced tunneling provides a way for you to redirect Internet-bound traffic from Azure virtual machines to your on-premises network; this enables you to inspect and audit traffic before releasing it.
-Forced tunneling is carried out by using a virtual private network (VPN) tunnel; this tunnel requires a default site, a local gateway where all the azure_2 Internet-bound traffic is redirected.
+Forced tunneling is carried out by using a virtual private network (VPN) tunnel; this tunnel requires a default site, a local gateway where all the Azure Internet-bound traffic is redirected.

 **Remove-AzureRmVirtualNetworkGatewayDefaultSite** removes the default site assigned to a gateway.
 If you do this you will need to use Set-AzureRmVirtualNetworkGatewayDefaultSite to assign a new default site before the gateway can be used for forced tunneling.